 Also, if you do discover an individual that has been employed while being excluded, it is best to voluntarily disclose that information to OIG to avoid the additional costs and disruptions of a Federal investigation.
 OIG provides information and direction on self-disclosure here.

-6. Using the template in our Free Products section, if the employee is not excluded from any of the database(s) write "NO" for that employee and month and initial it.
-Each template can hold one year's worth of data.
+Step 6.
+Using the PCS template, if the employee is not excluded from any of the database(s) write "NO" for that employee and month and initial it.
+Each template can hold one year's worth of data:

 For a single pharmacy location, the exclusions can be kept either in a folder or in the compliance binder.

 If the company has multiple locations, it is best to have this task performed by the regional or main office, where it can be filed or stored in the regional office compliance binder.

 Doing so provides several advantages: